lae/web/content/logs/notes-from-zaif-attack/index.md

 +++
-title = "Notes from Zaif Attack" date = 2018-09-20T17:25:00Z
+title = "Notes from Zaif Attack" description = "A translation of an article regarding the late 2018 breach into the Zaif cryptocurrency exchange." date = 2018-09-20T17:25:00Z

 [taxonomies]
 categories = ["news"]
 tags = ["translation", "cryptocurrency"]

+[extra.opengraph]
+image = "zaif-incident.png"
 +++

 *The following is primarily a translation of [this blog post][].*